coreos/coreos-tutorials/coreos-assembler/README.md

 cosa run
 ```

 This command will boot the machine and log you in via SSH automatically.
-The machine will be destroyed after exitting the SSH session:
+The machine will be destroyed after exiting the SSH session:

 ```
 [core@cosa-devsh ~]$ exit